 To avoid this problem, as soon as one spouse files for divorce, both spouses should at least think about what they want to happen to their property in the unlikely event of their death while the divorce action is proceeding.
 Also, they should consider whom they want to serve in the various capacities (executor, trustee, attorney in fact, etc.) under any existing estate planning documents, in lieu of the surviving spouse.
 A simple revision to estate planning documents could go a long way towards ensuring some peace of mind during this very difficult process.

 If you find yourself in this position, you should consult an attorney.
-The attorneys at Paule, Camazine & Blumenthal, P.C. have experience in helping clients express their desires through their estate planning documents.
+The estate planning attorneys in St. Louis, Clayton, and O’Fallon, MO, at Paule, Camazine & Blumenthal, P.C. have experience in helping clients express their desires through their estate planning documents.